AntaresSimulatorTeam/antares-xpansion/README.md

 Typical uses of Antares-Xpansion are for example:

- - **long-term scenario building**: build an economically consistent long-term generation mix
+> - **long-term scenario building**: build an economically consistent long-term generation mix
+>

- - **transmission expansion planning** : compute the network development which maximizes social welfare
+> - **transmission expansion planning** : compute the network development which maximizes social welfare

 ### Antares simulation

-In an ANTARES simulation the user builds a power system with a network of areas characterised by
-- power plants (with their constraints e.g., max power etc. and costs)
+In an ANTARES simulation, the user builds a power system with a network of zones characterised by power plants (with their constraints e.g., max power etc. and costs), power consumption and power transfer between zones(with the import-export transfer capacity and costs).
-- power consumption (1-hour time- scale variations)
-- power transfer (with the import-export transfer capacity and costs)

 Antares performs probabilistic simulations of the system throughout many year-long scenarios made of 8760 hourly